OpenVidu/openvidu.io-docs/docs/deployment/enterprise/aws.md

 - **A FQDN (Fully Qualified Domain Name)**.
 The domain name will be configured at the end of the instructions to point to the Load Balancer URL created by the CloudFormation Stack.
 - **A valid certificate for your FQDN installed in AWS**.
 The CloudFormation automatically launches a Load Balancer to be used as entry point to the OpenVidu cluster.
 The CloudFormation needs the ARN of the certificate as a parameter.
-- **A running Elasticsearch and Kibana deployment**.
+- **(Optional) A running Elasticsearch and Kibana deployment**.
 If you do not have any Elastic Stack deployed, check this [guide](openvidu-pro/monitoring-elastic-stack/#examples-of-managed-elastic-stack-services) on how to deploy an Elastic Stack as a service in AWS or Elastic Cloud.
+If you don't want to use Elastic Stack, you just need to specify it while deploying the CloudFormation.
 - **A user configured in your Elastic Stack to be used in the OpenVidu configuration**.
 You can use a normal user with all privileges, or just use a fine-grained one.
 Check this guide on [how to create a fine-grained](openvidu-pro/monitoring-elastic-stack/#create-a-fine-grained-user) user.

 #### 2) Access to the console of AWS Cloud Formation